Shire of Banana: Robert Staines

-Robert Staines was born on 25 June 1883 in Teven, New South Wales the son of Sarah Jane (née Crawford) and Joseph Staines.
+Robert Staines was born on 25 June 1883 in Teven, New South Wales, the son of Sarah Jane (née Crawford) and Joseph Staines.
 He attended Alstonville Public School commencing in 1888 and Newington College commencing in 1901.
 Staines married Daisy Emelie Gibb on 24 May 1911 at the bride's family home at John Street Stanmore, New South Wales.
 The union produced two daughters and a son.

 At the 1926 Queensland state election, he was the Country and Progressive National Party candidate for the Electoral district of Mount Morgan.
 Following that he was a candidate in the 1928, 1929 and 1931 federal elections unsuccessfully contesting the seat of Capricornia.
 In 1928 when Staines first ran for Capricornia against Frank Forde from the Labor Party, Country Party ministers in the Bruce conservative coalition government were said to be confident of his ability to win the seat.
 Whilst mentioning this in coverage of non-NSW seats The Sydney Morning Herald ultimately considered Forde to be the likely winner.
 At the time Forde was the only non-conservative Commonwealth Queensland member of the House of Representatives and so Staines campaign was closely monitored by the press.

-He served as Chairman of the Shire of Banana from 1921 to 1924.
+He served as chairman of the Shire of Banana from 1921 to 1924.
 He was a member of the Rockhampton Harbour Board.

-On 8 January 1937, Staines was killed in a motor vehicle accident near Goulburn, New South Wales, and was survived by his wife, two daughters, and a son.
-At the time of Staines death Frank Forde, Deputy Leader of the Federal Parliamentary Australian Labor Party and future Prime Minister of Australia, said of him: "although opposed to me politically, I learnt to respect him for his manly qualities and for his inherent sense of fair play.
+On 8 January 1937, Staines was killed in a motor vehicle accident near Goulburn, New South Wales.
+He was survived by his wife, two daughters, and a son.

+At the time of Staines' death Frank Forde, deputy leader of the Federal Parliamentary Australian Labor Party and future prime minister of Australia, said of him: "although opposed to me politically, I learnt to respect him for his manly qualities and for his inherent sense of fair play.
 He did not at any time descend to personalities, nor did he take an unfair advantage of a political opponent.
 He gave able service in local authority affairs in Central Queensland for a number of years.
 His ability and enthusiasm merited further promotion in public life; and he would have been in the State Parliament as member for Fitzroy if he had accepted the invitation of his party to run for the seat in 1930."